YottaDB/YDBDoc/ProgGuide/functions.rst

 * The subscripted global or local variable name specifies the node from which $ORDER() searches for the next or previous node that has data and/or descendants.
 The number of subscripts contained in the argument implicitly defines the array level.
 * The optional expression (second argument) specifies the direction for the $ORDER(); 1 specifies forward operation and -1 specifies reverse operation.
 Any other values for the expression will cause an error.
-* YottaDB/GT.M extends the M standard to allow unsubscripted names.
+* YottaDB extends the M standard to allow unsubscripted names.
 In this case, $ORDER() returns the next or previous unsubscripted name.
 * If $ORDER() finds no node (or name) at the specified level after (or before) the specified global or local variable, it returns an empty string (" ").
 * If the last subscript in the subscripted global or local variable name is null and the corresponding subscripted global or local variable has a matching null subscript, $ORDER() returns the next node after that with the null subscript at the specified level.
 * If the last subscript in the subscripted global or local variable name is null and the corresponding subscripted global or local variable has no matching null subscript , $ORDER() returns first node at the specified level.
 If the last subscript in the subscripted global or local variable name is null and second argument is -1, $ORDER() always returns the last node at the specified level regardless of the existence a null subscript at the specified level.
 However when a global or local variable level includes a null subscript and $ORDER(glvn,-1) returns an empty string result, users must test separately for the existence of the node with the null subscript.
 * $ORDER() can be used as a tool for retrieving data from M sparse arrays in an ordered fashion, independent of the order in which it was entered.
 In M, routines generally sort by SETting data into an array with appropriate subscripts and then retrieving the information with $ORDER().
 * $ORDER() returns subscripts, not data values, and does not discriminate between nodes that have data values and nodes that have descendants.
 Once $ORDER() provides the subscript, the routine must use the subscript to access the data value, if appropriate.
 Using $ORDER() maintains the naked reference indicator, even if $ORDER() returns a null.
-* YottaDB/GT.M optionally permits the use of null subscripts.
+* YottaDB optionally permits the use of null subscripts.
 This feature is enabled via the VIEW command for local variables and a REGION qualifier in GDE for global variables.
 When an application uses null subscripts, they are "invisible" in a $ORDER() loop so the application must test for them as a special case, perhaps using $DATA().
 * $Order() returns local array subscripts with values that are numeric, but non-canonical (over 18 digit), as strings.

 .. note::